bbc/tams/docs/adr/0036-specifying-partial-segment-usage.md

 * Good, because it may be easier to select the correct grains by counting and discarding (when temporal re-ordering is not applied).
   For example it may be possible to avoid parsing/demuxing the container to extract timestamps, if Flow timing is carried out-of-band
+* Good, because it supports simple "clip list" based implementations that can only count decoded media units and not read the object's internal timing
 * Good, because it avoids a change to the existing API
 * Neutral, because it works for containers without any internal timing where the Flow doesn't have a rate, however there are no current known use cases (or containers!) with this property
 * Bad, because a writer has to do additional work to identify the correct `sample_offset`/`sample_count` settings when re-using segments, which may require it to download and parse the media